PNH - Paroxysmal Nocturnal Hemoglobinuria

 In the human body, stem cells in the bone marrow reproduce (clone) themselves to produce a population of stem cells.
 Stem cells mature into red blood cells, platelets, and white blood cells, all of which enter the bloodstream when they are mature.
 Red blood cells carry hemoglobin, an iron-rich protein that transports oxygen to the body.
 Platelets help blood clot.

 White blood cells, part of your immune system, destroy "bad" cells: invading or foreign cells like bacteria and viruses, and abnormal cells.
-A group of proteins called the complement system help the immune system.
-They become active when bad cells are detected.
+A group of proteins called the complement system helps the immune system.
+These proteins become active when bad cells are detected.
 It's called the complement system because it complements (completes and supports) the rest of the immune system.

 In healthy people red blood cells carry proteins that protect the cells against the complement system.
-A small percentage of stems cells may have the PIG-A mutation but this doesn't cause a problem.
+A small percentage of stems cells may have the PIG-A mutation without causing a problem.

 In a person with PNH, stem cells with the mutated PIG-A gene on the X chromosome produce PNH-affected red blood cells, platelets, and to a lesser extent white blood cells.
 Red cells lacking the protective proteins are attacked by the proteins in the complement system, causing them to break up (hemolysis) and producing symptoms listed above.